AnneDirkson/SpellingCorpus/README.md

 https://www.mdpi.com/2414-4088/3/3/60

-# Second Spelling Corpus: the PsyTAR Spelling Corpus
+# The PsyTAR Spelling Corpus

 After the publication of this paper, we developed a second spelling corpus for the community: The PsyTAR Spelling Corpus.
 It consists of 79 mistakes which were collected from the publicly available PsyTAR corpus.
 These mistakes were either spelling mistakes made by annotators (i.e. the extracted text contained a mistake the original text did not) or made by the forum users (i.e. in the extracted text the spelling mistake was corrected).